27Naman2004/Python_Ca2/README.md

-# 🔌 Electricity Consumption Analysis (Streamlit App Version)
+# 🔌 Electricity Consumption Analysis (With Streamlit App Version)

 This project explores and visualizes electricity consumption patterns using an interactive **Streamlit web application**.
 It allows users to explore trends, relationships, and anomalies in electricity usage through a user-friendly interface.